105: The Corpse Vanishes

 I’ve got to go back here to talk to the Lion and the Witch.

-“Morning breath, the worst breath of the day” is a line used in a series of Scope mouthwash commercials back in the 1970s.
+“They wake with the worst breath of the day” is a line from a series of Scope mouthwash commercials that ran in the 1970s.

 Night of the Living Shadows.

-A play on the 1968 zombie classic Night of the Living Dead.
+A play on George Romero's 1968 zombie classic Night of the Living Dead.

 Dr. Denton? –Dr. Scholl?
 Dr Pepper?